-Reasons for excluding unconsolidated subsidiaries and affiliates from the scope of equity method
+Reasons for excluding unconsolidated subsidiaries and affiliates from scope of equity method

-There are 32 unconsolidated subsidiaries and 12 affiliates excluded from the scope of the equity method as their net income and retained earnings in the aggregate have minimal effect on the consolidated financial statements.
+There are 36 unconsolidated subsidiaries and 11 affiliates excluded from the scope of the equity method as their net income and retained earnings in the aggregate are not material to the consolidated financial statements.

-(3) Specific note to the application of equity method
+(3) Details on the application of equity method

-3 of the affiliates accounted for under the equity method have a different closing date from that of the consolidated financial statements with 2 of those affiliates consolidated based on their latest financial statements, and for the remaining affiliate, provisional financial statements as of the end of February are employed.
+Two of the affiliates accounted for under the equity method have a different closing date from that of the consolidated financial statements with one of those affiliates consolidated based on its latest financial statements and, for the remaining affiliate, provisional financial statements as of the end of February are prepared.